RaashVision/UVMonitorApp/README.md

 #  UVMonitorApp TodoApp

-This is the  UVMonitorApp app built in Flutter.
-Use Provider as State Management.
-Have use Google Map and use opensource UV light api (https://www.openuv.io/) for the data.
+This is the  UVMonitorApp built in Flutter.
+This app is used to monitor the Ultra violet light value for certain area.
+I used Provider as State Management.
+Use Google Map and use opensource UV light api (https://www.openuv.io/) for the data.
 Only tested with Android.
-IOS not tested yet
+IOS not tested and setup yet

 ## Feature
 - Sign in and out using Google Account